 Automatically identifying and getting in touch with users after critical activity by integrating into Power Automate, Teams, or Email means you can swiftly act and solve governance violations.

-If you are looking to scale you governance operations, I recommend looking into Rencore Governance.
-It provides flexibility and efficiency by bringing automation to your Microsoft 365 governance approach.
+If you are looking to scale you governance approach, I recommend looking into Rencore Governance.
+It provides flexibility and efficiency by bringing automation to Microsoft 365 governance.